 Brand pillars are applicable to all companies and brands, regardless of size or industry.
 Use these examples that go above and beyond to inspire your own brand pillar strategy.

-Home Depot is brand pillar goals.
 The home improvement retailer’s corporate responsibility page clearly lays out their brand pillars, which it names as their environmental, social, and governance (ESG) strategy.
-It’s defined as, “values-based and centered on three key pillars: focusing on people, operating sustainably, and strengthening our communities.”
+It’s defined as, “Values-based and centered on three key pillars: focusing on people, operating sustainably, and strengthening our communities.”
 To encourage sharing among their online community, they include a corresponding #doingourpart hashtag.

 Each pillar has its own supporting content and metrics of how Home Depot reflects them.
 Their brand pillars are the launching pad for community programs, like the Homer Fund grants and scholarships and the Home Depot Foundation for skilled trade training and education.

-One consumer electronics brand with a strong brand pillar strategy in place is Samsung.
-The foundation for Samsung’s branding philosophy includes five main pillars.
-“Innovation, cutting-edge technology, world-class designs, recruiting the world’s best talents, and internal branding.”
+The foundation for Samsung’s branding philosophy includes five main pillars: “Innovation, cutting-edge technology, world-class designs, recruiting the world’s best talents, and internal branding.”

 As a way to distinguish them from their commercial rivals, Samsung went all-in on their brand pillars.
 This included investing in an R&D department committed to identifying areas for innovation and new technologies, and differentiating from giants like Apple with intentional mobile design.